 3. A minimum cumulative grade-point average of 3.00 on a 4.00 scale in undergraduate coursework.

 4. An official report of scores on the appropriate Praxis II Content Knowledge Test and/or OPI, with a minimum score as established by the Department of Educational Studies.

+5. An official report of passing scores on one of the Assessment of Basic Skills Tests.
+See web page for cut off scores for SAT, ACT, Core, and GRE

-5. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.
+6. Two Disposition Reference Forms: one from a faculty or supervisor of a child/youth-related activity, and one from a work supervisor.